How To Minus A Whole Number From A Fraction

 Converting Whole Numbers to Fractions

 The key to subtracting a whole number from a fraction is to convert the whole number into a fraction with the same denominator as the fraction you're subtracting from.
 To do this, simply multiply the whole number by the denominator of the fraction and place the result over that denominator.
-For example, if you want to subtract the whole number 2 from the fraction 5/3, you would convert 2 into a fraction with a denominator of 3.
+Consider this: for example, if you want to subtract the whole number 2 from the fraction 5/3, you would convert 2 into a fraction with a denominator of 3.
 Multiply 2 by 3 to get 6, so 2 becomes 6/3.
 Now you can subtract 6/3 from 5/3.

 Performing the Subtraction